nus-cs3281/2023/students/cedricongjh/knowledge.md

 When using a method, it is always run whenever the component is detecting changes.
 However, for pipes, they are only run when the input of the pipe, in this case `name`, is changed.

+[Here](https://medium.com/angular-in-depth/tiny-angular-pipe-to-make-any-function-memoizable-f6c8fa917f2f) is a medium article that dives more into the benefits of using pipes.

 ## Angular Template
 ES6 template literals and nested string interpolation aren't supported in Angular: